The Parish of Haversham with Little Linford lies in north Buckinghamshire in the United Kingdom, very near to the new city of Milton Keynes.

 The last Lord of the Manor to live at Linford Hall died in the 1950s by which time the building had deteriorated both as a result of WWII and the reduced rental income from 1930 inwards.
 By the 1960s Linford Hall had fallen into disrepair.
 It was demolished and the estate split up and sold.
 Several derelict farm cottages were knocked down and in the 1970s six new houses were built in the old wilderness.
 Bury Court was built on the site of the old Linford Hall.
 The only old houses that remain are Hall Farm, Walnut and Amen Cottages and East and West Lodges.
 Importantly the small church of St Leonards, built in the 13th/14th century, has survived.

 There are many beautiful walks around the parish and beyond, taking in the countryside, many woods, including the ancient Little Linford Wood dating from the Middle Ages, the river, lakes and the Grand Union Canal.

 Work is now under way in creating a Neighbourhood Plan for the parish.
 This is our opportunity to tell the planners what we want in our community; to set a vision and tone for our future, and to have a say in any developments that might happen.
 For more details from the Parish Council and local residents click on the below links – PARISH COUNCIL UPDATES; Planning for the Future; THOUGHTS ON THE NEIGHBOURHOOD PLAN

-Come along to the Neighbourhood Plan open Meeting on Thursday 1st March 7.30 pm, social centre to have your say and find out more.
+Come along to the Neighbourhood Plan open Meeting on Wednesday 14th March at 7.30 pm, at the social centre on Manor Drive, to have your say and find out more.